zaidsbaghal/Portfolio-V2/_posts/2018-12-25-A-guide-to-Data-Structures-at-Rutgers.md

 ---

 Ahh yes, the dreaded Data Structures.
 Referred to by many as the Computer Science weed out class.
 This separates the puppies from the bulldogs.
 The boys from the men (not really men just boys that managed to pass).
 And the "eh ill do it later" student from the "I should do this now" student.
-However, I will not lie to you, the class really is not that hard if you put in the work.
+I will not lie to you, the class is really difficult but it is not that hard if you put in the work.
 Everything is graded very fairly and there are plenty of recourses online to get you prepared for any project or exam.

 Even though I just finished taking this course there were a lot of things that I could have done in order to ensure a smoother ride throughout the process.
 In this blog post I will discuss some of these things to ease your transition from the introductory classes.